Here’s a situation.

 But the product adoption process is not over yet.
 This is the place that makes or breaks a deal.

-You have to make sure you deliver on your promises made in the previous steps.
+You have to make sure you deliver on the promises made in the previous steps.
 This means a qualitative product and top-notch customer service.

 In this final stage, the customer that saw your product as something that would bring them benefits decided to make the purchase and become a regular user.